Is having a morning routine really…

 7: 20 am: Head into the living room, coffee in hand (sugar + collagen powder), and settle into my “me” time to read a daily devotional plan from the bible app, pray about what I read, and ask God who He needs me to be today.
 In this prayer time, I meditate (visualize) how I see myself living/acting with/on purpose.
-I then turn to my Fit From Within journal and write what’s on my heart and mind (thoughts/worries/concerns/tasks) including 3 things I am grateful for, my daily goals (priorities), and how I choose to feel that day.
-This is the time I like to use to “brain dump” let in what I want, let go of what I don’t.
-Writing everything down in my Fit From Within journal helps me set the tone for the day – what I want, what I want to achieve, how I want to feel doing it.
+I then turn to my Fit From Within journal and write what’s on my heart and mind (thoughts/worries/concerns/tasks), including three things I am grateful for, my daily goals (priorities), and how I choose to feel that day.
+This is the time I like to use to “brain dump,” let in what I want and let go of what I don’t.
+Writing everything down in my Fit From Within journal helps me set the tone for the day – what I want, what I want to achieve, and how I want to feel doing it.
 As I write, I’m visualizing each thing in my mind as if I’ve already accomplished everything I set out to do.
 This may seem like a lot, but to me, it’s not.
-I’ve made this my daily habit and like brushing my teeth, I don’t think about it.
+I’ve made this my daily habit, and like brushing my teeth, I don’t think about it.

 8 am-10:15 am: I am ready to take on the day!
-I head into my home office and tend to the morning tasks of my online business: emails, finances, and delegate duties to my team, and oversee the company’s daily operations.
+I head into my home office and tend to the morning tasks of my online business: emails, finances, delegate duties to my team, and oversee the company’s daily operations.

 10:15 am: Break time!
 I make my way to the kitchen to grab a snack before heading to the gym.

 10:45 am-12:15 pm: Arrive at the gym!
 I head into the locker room to drop off my coat and gym bag, unpack my gear and make my way to the cardio machine for a quick 5min warm-up before lifting.
 Here is where I take my time – lifting is my therapy!